libhal/SJSU-Dev2/documentation/guides/bit.md

     3. Bit Toggle: single bit flipped from 0 to 1 or 1 to 0.
     4. Bit Read: read single bit
     5. Value Extraction: extract multiple bits from a location in a value
+    6. Signed Value Extraction: extract multiple bits from a location in a value and sign extend it
-    6. Value Insert: insert multiple bits into a specific location in a value
+    7. Value Insert: insert multiple bits into a specific location in a value
 3. All APIs must be constexpr so that these APIs can be used at compile time
 4. Expressive means to construct a value with bit masks and bit apis.